yashaswi1306/Portfolio_Website_Yashaswi/README.md

    Content font: 'Google Sans Flex', contrasts the more informal bubbly font with a more sleek and polished method THat was the pairing, now a 3rd font used sparingly for a more informal scribbly vibe
     Scribble font: 'Caveat'

+4. D3 has prefers reduced motion: compulsarily added.
+THis ensures that people with medical issues whi can feel dizzy by the animations can also use the site without a problem.
+   THe hero entry sequence has my first name and last name ener and the  a hello.
+THis gives it a nice stage finish, like credits rolling into the frame.
+THe hello line also fades into frame for that effect.
+   THe scroll trigerred section is used for the about timeline, the footer of the website as well as the projects.
+THis gives an anticipatory feeling to the site.
+THe theme button and timeline have microintercations.
+The theme button micro interaction matchss the reason I wanted to use a custom jpg for the  icons, it gives a bubbly vibe to the page and matches my main font.
+The timeline microinteraction makes the event yoou hover on as your highlight, allowing all the focus to be drawn onto one event.

 5.https://github.com/CS6201/assignment-2-yashaswi1306/tree/main/w3c

 6. https://github.com/CS6201/assignment-2-yashaswi1306/tree/main/lighthouse